ercexpo/us-news-domains/README.md

 - `us-news-domains-v1.0.0.csv`: The main data set of news domains.
 We only include top-level domains, except when news is only a part of the organization's web site (e.g. yahoo.com/news, msn.com/en-us/news etc).
 The data set further contains a continuous variable `ideology` and a categorical variable `type` indicating whether the outlet is national, local or international.
 For coding see below.
 - `us-news-twitter-v1.0.0.csv`: The Twitter accounts linked to each domain.
 Many news organizations have several Twitter accounts (and therefore several rows in this data set).
 - `us-news-facebook-v1.0.0.csv`: The Facebook accounts linked to each domain.
-Many news organizations have several Facebook accounts (and therefore several rows in this data set).

 ## Data sources